krasimir/navigo/DOCUMENTATION.md

 ## Initializing

-Navigo constructor gets a single argument.
-The root path of your application.
-For example, let's say that you are hosing your project at `https://site.com/my/project`:
+Navigo constructor gets a single argument - the root path of your application.
+For example, if you are hosting the application at `https://site.com/my/project` the code should look like:

 ```js
 const router = new Navigo('/my/project');